MycroftAI/adapt/README.md

     .build()
 ~~~

-For the above, we are describing a “List Stations” intent, which has a single
+The more complex "Select Station" intent requires a "Listen Command", a
-requirement of a “Browse Music Command” entity.
+"Pandora Station" and optionally a "Music Keyword" entity.

 ~~~ python
 play_music_command = IntentBuilder('pandora:select_station')\